Adlerian Therapy

 Included in some integrative reviews

 Enormously influential despite limited controlled research.
-Foundational to family therapy, school counseling, positive psychology, and CBT (Beck acknowledged Adler's influence).
+Foundational to family therapy and school counseling, and a direct precursor of cognitive therapy: Ellis repeatedly named Adler a forerunner of REBT and was active in Adlerian circles, and Beck listed him among the precursors.
 Standard in counseling training programs.
-Social interest concept anticipates relational and community approaches.
+The social interest concept anticipates positive psychology as well as later relational and community approaches.

 Conditions